Mon-Thurs 9-5pm | Friday 9-1pm

 Medicaid Preplanning and Crisis Planning

 Medicaid is a federal and state program that helps families pay for the cost of nursing home care.
-Individuals must meet medical and financial eligibility guidelines, and the guidelines differ from state to state.
+Individuals must meet medical and financial eligibility guidelines, which differ from state to state.
 Financial eligibility requires a careful assessment of income and assets.
 Restructuring assets and spending down assets in a crisis may be necessary.
 There are financial tools that can help you or your loved one meet eligibility guidelines.
-Contact our firm to today to see how we can help.
+Contact our firm today to see how we can help.

 Planning for Special Needs

-For families caring for loved ones with specialized needs, everyday is filed with its own cares.
+For families caring for loved ones with specialized needs, every day is filled with new challenges.
 Nevertheless, it’s important to think about the future needs of that loved one.
-A special needs trust is a planning tool which allows families to provide supplemental income while preserving eligibility under government benefit programs.
+A special needs trust is a planning tool that allows families to provide supplemental income while preserving eligibility under government benefit programs.
 There are a variety of tools available to supplement benefits provided through Medicaid and SSI without displacing them.
 If you are caring for a child or adult with a disability, make an appointment today to speak with an attorney to see how we can help.

 Estate Planning & Trusts